Oregon Paid Sick Leave: Everything You Need to Know

 At the beginning of each year, the law allows the employer to frontload 40 hours of sick leave.
 Tracking the accrual of sick leave is eliminated by frontloading (although use must still be recorded to meet the need each quarter).

 If an employer changes to a frontloading system instead of accrual based on hours worked, and fewer than 40 hours leave has been accrued by the employee (or if the employer requires that sick time be used in small amounts of more than an hour, fewer than 56 hours), the employer must frontload the sum of:

 · The total number of hours accrued through the employee's accrual system; and

 · The difference between the amount of accrued hours and 40 hours (or 56 hours).

 If more than 40 hours of sick leave has been accrued by the employee, the employer may not frontload a number of hours less than the number of hours already accrued.
 For new employees who haven't worked a full year, the amount frontloaded may be pro-rated.

 If an employee uses sick time for an unspecified amount of time, the employer may determine the number of hours to count as sick time based on the number of hours that a replacement employee works to cover the shift, or the hours worked by an employee in a similar position in the past.

 If the employee is an on-call worker, he or she can use sick time for any hours they have been scheduled to work.
 All employees are entitled to use sick time in the way it was earned.

-If you need help with understanding more about Oregon Sick Leave laws you can post your legal need on UpCounsel's marketplace.
+If you need help with understanding Oregon sick leave laws, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.